Texas Ballet Theater Celebrates The Closing Of Its 2023-2024 Season With A French-Themed Soirée

 As his first year serving as Artistic Director drew to a close, Tim O’Keefe relished his elevated role with one of the oldest ballet companies in Texas, which he joined in 2002.
 O’Keefe assumed the position after Ben Stevenson transitioned to Artistic Director Laureate in 2023.

-“After dinner, guests were privately escorted underground to Bass Hall for Fort Worth’s opening night performance of Beauty and the Beast,” Junkins says.
+“After dinner, guests were privately escorted underground to Bass Hall for Fort Worth’s opening night performance of Beauty and the Beast,” Blair says.
 “Principal Dancers Alexander Kotelenets and Paige Nyman danced the titular roles, amazing the audience with their grace and precision.
 Their flowing dance patterns communicated the true moral of Beauty and the Beast: love doesn’t have to be perfect — it just needs to be true.”

 Patrons and guests received a preview of the upcoming 2024-2025 season, “which most notably includes a new staging of Giselle from O’Keefe next spring.”